trozware/troznet/_posts/2016-05-28-learning-swift-sets.md

 let smallSet: Set = ["pig", "cow"]

-set1.isSupersetOf(smallSet)	// false
+set1.isSuperset(of: smallSet)	// false
-set2.isSupersetOf(smallSet)	// true
+set2.isSuperset(of: smallSet)	// true

-set1.isSupersetOf(set1)		// true
+set1.isSuperset(of: set1)		// true
-set1.isStrictSupersetOf(set1)	// false
+set1.isStrictSuperset(of: set1)		// false
 {% endhighlight %}

 `set1` is **not** a superset of `smallSet` because it does not contain every element in `smallSet`.
 `set2` **is** a superset of `smallSet` because every element in `smallSet` is also in `set2`.

-The `isSupersetOf()` and `isStrictSupersetOf()` functions allow or reject identical sets.
+The `isSuperset(of:)` and `isStrictSuperset(of:)` functions allow or reject identical sets.

-The final comparison tool that might be useful is `isDisjointWith()` which returns true only if the two Sets have no elements in common i.e. if there is no overlap in the circles.
+The final comparison tool that might be useful is `isDisjoint(with:)` which returns true only if the two Sets have no elements in common i.e. if there is no overlap in the circles.

 {% highlight swift %}
 let set1: Set = ["dog", "cat", "pig"] let set2: Set = ["cow", "horse", "pig"] let otherSet: Set = ["duck", "chicken"]

-set1.isDisjointWith(set2)	// false
+set1.isDisjoint(with: set2)		// false
-set1.isDisjointWith(otherSet)	// true
+set1.isDisjoint(with: otherSet)		// true
 {% endhighlight %}

 "pig" occurs in both `set1` and `set2` so they are **not** disjoint.